DEA Controlled Substances and Pharmaceutical Products

 - The PI’s CV.
 This is so they can get an idea if the PI has the experience and knowledge to be using the products in research.

-The inspectors will then want to see how the products are secured, where keys are kept, etc. They may wish to see where the drugs will be used, but if it is in an Animal Care facility on campus, they most likely will not go into those areas.
+The Diversion Control Officer observes how the products are secured, where keys are kept, etc. They may also wish to see where the drugs are used.
+Inspectors do not normally enter an Animal Care facility on campus.

-At the end of the inspection, a verbal summary will be provided to the PI and the staff about the inspector’s observations.
-If any non-compliance issues are found during the C-1 inspection, a written letter will also be sent to the PI at a later date.
+At the end of the inspection, a verbal summary will be provided to the PI and the staff about the Diversion Control Officer’s observations.
+If any non-compliance issues are found during the C-1 inspection, a written letter will also be sent to the PI.

-EH&S and IACUC will also do periodic inspections of DEA registration holders.
-Lab Safety will do this during the annual Lab Safety Survey of the labs.
-The Lab Safety Surveyors will look at all paperwork, storage areas, etc. IACUC will do its inspections during the semi-annual inspection cycles.
+EHS and IACUC will also conduct periodic inspections of DEA registration holders.
 These inspections are aimed at helping the PI and lab staff in maintaining their compliance with the associated rules and regulations regarding the use, storage and disposal of these controlled substances.
 Any deficiencies found by either UF EHS Lab Safety or IACUC must be rectified immediately.

-Neither the PI nor her/his authorized staff can self transport these products from one location to another if neither location is on the PI’s registrations.
-The PI cannot make a solution and transport it to a different location and give it to a non-registered individual to use.
+Neither the PI nor her/his authorized staff can transport these products from one location to another if neither location is on the PI’s registrations.
+The PI and authorized staff cannot transport controlled substances to a different location and give it to a non-registered individual to use.
 This will constitute illegal trafficking of the products and the PI may be subject to fines and imprisonment.

 Labs and individuals cannot dilute any controlled substance to a lower concentration to eliminate the need to have any product registered.
 This would be considered “manufacturing” of the substance and is not allowable under the law.
 Once a product is a DEA controlled substance, it is always a DEA controlled substance, regardless of how the lab alters or dilutes it.

-There are certain diluted substances available for purchase that have been approved by the DEA for vendors to sell at a very low concentration for use as a testing standards, etc. This process and dilution has been vetted through the DEA for that purpose and the substances would not require a DEA registration for use.
+There are certain diluted substances available for purchase that have been approved by the DEA for vendors to sell at a very low concentration for use as a testing standards without the need of a DEA registration.
 Labs cannot make their own diluted standards to avoid the DEA regulations.

 A PI cannot give her/his DEA controlled substances to another PI to have it compounded, diluted, tested, etc. This would be considered manufacturing by an unregistered individual and would be punishable by fines and prison.

-The PI will be responsible for disposing of any leftover drug products or products that have expired and will not be used.
+The PI will be responsible for disposing of any leftover drug products or products that have expired through a reverse distributer.
 The PI who owns the products may not give them to another PI.

 If the lab is closing or the PI is retiring, the PI must dispose of those controlled substances prior to closing the lab or before allowing the DEA registration to expire.
-Just abandoning them for someone else to deal with is a violation of the DEA regulations and the PI who owns them may be subject to punishment which may include fines and imprisonment.
+Abandoning them is a violation of the DEA regulations and the PI who owns them may be subject to punishment which may include fines and imprisonment.

-If the products to be disposed of are other types of non-controlled pharmaceuticals, list them on the EH&S Hazardous Materials Management (HMM) pick-up form as would be done for other chemical wastes.
-These products will be picked-up and disposed of by EH&S HMM.
+If the products to be disposed of are other types of non-controlled pharmaceuticals, list them on the EHS Hazardous Materials Management pick-up form as would be done for other chemical wastes.
+These products will be picked-up and disposed of by EHS HMM.
+Please contact Environmental Health and Safety at 352-392-1591 or firstname.lastname@example.org for questions or concerns.